30th August 202210 mins

-Any individual well-versed with software programming has heard of Django and ReactJS technologies.
+Any individual well-versed in software programming has heard of Django and ReactJS technologies.
 While they are contrasting technologies, they can be used together to great effect.

 In practice, a web framework essentially handles all those tasks as components so that developers don’t have to write them again from scratch.
 Put simply, frameworks make a developer’s life easy by not having to reinvent the wheel.